kanchanapandiyan3666-ops/EXP-3/README.md

 AIM
  To control the status of the given lamp by using two–way switches.
 APPARATUS REQUIRED:
-S. No.
-Name of the apparatus
-Range / Type
+S. No.Name of the apparatus	Range / Type	Quantity
-Quantity
 1	Incandescent Lamp	60W	1 No.
 2	Lamp Holder	Pendent Type	1 No.
 3	SPDT Switch	230V,5A	2 Nos